Cloud4Wi-Create/geosdk/documentation/sdk/integration/android.md

 The method `IConsentsMap getPrivacyConsentsMap()` of `GeoUniq` class allows to know the status of the User consents.
 This is the result of the User choise after showing it the privacy policy dialog, or the value explicitely set through the `setPrivacyConsent(ConsentItem consentItem, boolean isGranted)` method.
 To check a single consent, there is the method `boolean getPrivacyConsent(ConsentItem)` that return `true`if the consent is granted, `false` otherwise

-#### Configurations

-There are two configurations for Privacy popup, Default and Media, you can also customize it as you prefer.
-[Here](https://gitlab.com/geouniq/documentation/blob/master/sdk/integration/privacy_popup_customization_android.md) you can find a guide.

 ## Getting the Device ID